Skip to main content

 NATALEE: KISQALI + AI vs AI alone

-• Results from the exploratory 4-year analysis were not prespecified and were observational in nature; as such, there was no prespecified statistical procedure controlling for type 1 error
+• The 5-year analysis was prespecified and observational in nature; as such, there was no prespecified statistical procedure controlling for type 1 error

 Kisqali can help reduce the risk of distant recurrence with incurable metastatic disease.